continuwuity/continuwuity/docs/deploying/generic.md

 ## How do I know it works?

-You can open [a Matrix client](https://matrix.org/ecosystem/clients), enter your homeserver and try to register.
+You can open [a Matrix client](https://matrix.org/ecosystem/clients), enter your homeserver address, and try to register.

 You can also use these commands as a quick health check (replace `your.server.name`).